Ravien-HDS/remove-jquery-migrate/readme.txt

 == Description ==

-This plugin removes jQuery Migrate script (jquery-migrate.min.js or jquery-migrate.js) from your WordPress site's [front end](https://wordpress.org/support/article/glossary/#front-end) when the plugin is active.
-To bring back the jQuery Migrate script, simply deactivate this plugin.
+This plugin removes jQuery Migrate script (jquery-migrate.min.js or jquery-migrate.js) from your WordPress site's [front end](https://wordpress.org/documentation/article/wordpress-glossary/#front-end) when the plugin is active.
+To bring back the removed jQuery Migrate script, simply deactivate this plugin.

-Only use this plugin if you really know that your site's front end doesn't need jQuery Migrate.
-To help in checking whether jQuery Migrate is required in the front end, you can use the development version of jQuery Migrate (unminified version) by temporarily turning on [SCRIPT_DEBUG](https://wordpress.org/support/article/debugging-in-wordpress/#script_debug) mode in wp-config.php file.
+To check whether jQuery Migrate is required in the front end, you could use the development version of jQuery Migrate (unminified version) by temporarily turning on [SCRIPT_DEBUG](https://wordpress.org/documentation/article/debugging-in-wordpress/#script_debug) mode in wp-config.php file.
 The development version shows warnings in the browser console when removed and/or deprecated jQuery APIs are used.

 For more info about jQuery Migrate, visit [here](https://github.com/jquery/jquery-migrate#readme).